QMK Firmware on the Framework 16

 • Remove the keyboard.

-• While holding the left and right ALT keys, install the keyboard.
+• Release the left ALT and right ALT keys.

 • Macro Pad